The problem

 -H "Content-Type: application/json" \

--d '{"name": "orchestrator", "label": "Orchestrator Agent"}'
+-d '{"name": "orchestrator", "display_name": "Orchestrator Agent"}'

 # Create specialized agents